“Dr. Baxter, I don’t think she’s breathing!”

 “I uh wanted to give you this.”

-He handed me a check for five thousand dollars.
+Belmont handed me a check for a thousand dollars.
 I glanced up at him, unsure why he was giving me money.
-My confusion soon switched into anger as he explained that it was for my operation.
+My confusion soon turned into anger as he explained that it was for my operation.

 I slammed my locker shut and stormed out of the school.
-My mother was waiting by her minivan, the back doors decorated with childish scribbles.
-She immediately recognized that I was in a foul mood.
-Joining me in the backseat, Elena explained what had happened with Fin.
+My mother was waiting by her minivan, the back doors decorated with childish hand-prints and drawings, and immediately noticed that I was in a foul mood.
+Joining me in the backseat, Elena explained what had happened with Belmont.

 “Is Ellie with you?”